milan-sony/milan-sony/README.md

 - 🌍  I'm based in India

-- 🌱 Currently learning python full stack-Django
+- 🌱 Currently learning python full stack (Django)

 - 📫 You can contact me at <a href="mailto:milanfrom2001@gmail.com">milanfrom2001@gmail.com</a>